oxidecomputer/diesel-dtrace/README.md

 ## Overview

 The `diesel-dtrace` crate provides a diesel [`Connection`][1] that includes DTrace probe points.
-Probes are fired when a connection to the database is established and for each query.
+Probes are fired when a connection to the database is established and for each query and transaction.

 In order to register probes, your program must invoke `usdt::register_probes()` before the probe points are executed.